-The man-as-conqueror trope has a very long and tired history.
+The man-as-conqueror trope has a long and tired history.
 In religion, literature, and philosophy, that trope has occupied a central place in the Western imagination.
-From Bible verses to Francis Bacon to Thomas Hobbes, the imperative of man’s dominion over both nature and women has been implicit and, often, also explicit.
+From Bible verses to Shakespeare to Thomas Hobbes, the imperative of man’s dominion over both nature and women has been implicit and, often, also explicit.

-Language sometimes lays bare what cannot otherwise be pinpointed in a society.
-In the English language, women are often likened to animals (and, more appallingly, meat).
-(People of color, too, are dehumanized by animalistic language and representations; a subsequent post in this series will return to that phenomenon.)
-Objects constructed or controlled by men — such as automobiles and boats — are given female pronouns.
-The verb “rape” is used to describe not just sexual violence but also military conquest and ecological destruction.
+Language and imagery sometimes lay bare what cannot otherwise be pinpointed in a society.
+In the West, women have frequently been likened to animals — for instance, through the notion that both must be “tamed” — and, more appallingly, meat.
+(People of color are also dehumanized by animalistic language and representations; a subsequent post will return to that phenomenon.)
+Objects constructed or controlled by men, such as automobiles and boats, are given female pronouns.
+The term “virgin” teaches us to associate women’s sexuality with undisturbed land.
+The verbs “rape,” “degrade,” “defile,” “exploit,” “ravish,” and “subjugate” are used to describe not just sexual violence but also military conquest and ecological destruction.
 And it is through language that we learn to associate “taking” with violence against other human beings (as in “taking” a life, or “taking” someone hostage) as well as against nature (as in “taking” an animal as prey).

-We’ve come to understand that women give (life, love, or nurture) or serve (maybe you’ve noticed that most artificial intelligence technologies have female voices), whereas men take, kill, control, dominate, or conquer.
+We’ve come to understand that women give (life, love, or nurture) or serve (maybe you’ve noticed that most artificial intelligence personalities have female voices), whereas men take, kill, control, dominate, or conquer.

 It is not difficult to see why patriarchal culture and modes of speech encourage men, along with the rest of us, to regard both women and nature as things to be conquered, subdued, and molded in the image of our desires.